 Ataxia – This refers to the lack of coordination with regard to body movements.
 Individuals with ataxic cerebral palsy may find it hard to walk properly or at a correct rhythm, as well as coordinate limb movement.

 Baclofen – This is a medication that is used in the treatment of spastic cerebral palsy, which is characterized by stiff and uncontrollable muscle tone.
 It is a central nervous system depressant, and can help relax muscles as well as ease pain and inflammation.
-It must be prescribed with care (usually through the use of an implanted baclofen pump) due to its propensity to cause respiratory distress.
+It must be prescribed with care (usually through the use of ) due to its propensity to cause respiratory distress.

 Benzodiazepines – This is a class of medications that are used in the treatment of anxiety, insomnia, as well as the inability to relax.
 They are thought to be addictive, so doctors are encouraged to prescribe them prudently to people with cerebral palsy given the lifelong nature of this condition.